kiddoice/Projects/README.md

 Professional/Intern Related;
 - EggCounter System for Hatchery Farm (https://github.com/kiddoice/EggCounter/tree/feature/frontend).
 > Responsible for the Component selection for the system, Front-end development and model training.
 Utilizes Machine Learning with YOLOv8 as its model to count and daily log Eggs that goes through the conveyor for a private client.
 Has Live Camera Feed feature, count reset and daily trends.
-Built on ReactNative.
+Built on ReactNative cross-platform compatible. (iOS and Android)